 While you should never use human products on your cavy, even guinea pig specific ones can cause an allergic reaction in Skinnies.

 Besides, overly frequent baths strip your guinea pig’s coat of its natural oils, which can lead to dryness, soreness, or other conditions.

 If you need to bathe your Skinny pig, I’d recommend giving them a sponge bath instead to remove any grime or dirt.

 How Often Should I Bathe My Guinea Pig?

-You shouldn’t bathe your coatless guinea pig unless they’re extremely dirty or you’ve been advised to by your vet.
+You shouldn’t bathe your hairless guinea pig unless they’re extremely dirty or you’ve been advised to by your vet.

-A better way to wash your cavy is to dampen a soft (new and clean!) cloth with some warm water and gently wipe away any dirt on your pet’s body.
+A better way to wash your skinny pig is to dampen a soft (new and clean!) cloth with some warm water and gently wipe away any dirt on your pet’s body.

-This is much less stressful for your guinea pig than a bath, and it’s quicker too.
+This is much less stressful for your skinny pig than a bath, and it’s quicker too.

 Grass hay should be given to your guinea pig every day in unlimited amounts as it’s important for their digestive and dental health.

 Hay is high in fiber, which keeps your cavy’s digestive system working normally.